FocalPaint/spectralSolver/README.md

 ```
-python3 -m pip install git+https://github.com/uqfoundation/mystic
 python3 -m pip install git+https://github.com/colour-science/colour@develop
 python3 -m pip install matplotlib
+python3 -m pip install scipy
 ```

 edit settings.py to adjust colorspace and parameters (if necessary).
-The default is sRGB and 8 spectral channels.
+The default is DisplayP3 and 12 spectral channels.
 Look in tools.py to see how you can convert to/from and mix pigment colors in log.

 run the solver